Song (It's Immaterial album): Legacy

 Held in high esteem by Its Immaterial fans, Song was retrospectively described by Whitehead as "the It's Immaterial idea to an extreme," while Campbell said that he and Whitehead "were very proud of what we'd offered.
 If you look at what you're trying to produce as works of art, I actually thought Song was the nearest I'd got to something that would actually stand the test of time.
 And I think it's proven that."
 In 2009, Song was reissued by Cherry Red Records with bonus B-sides from the "Heaven Knows" single and liner notes from Malcolm Dome.
 In the liner notes, Dome said that although Song was not progressive rock, it was still an album of progressive music with "the precursors of what others have taken into the 21st Century", and called it "a work of art – modern art rock, if you like".
+In 2024, the editors of Uncut ranked the album at number 183 in their list of "The 500 Greatest Albums of the 1990s", writing: "Shattering the standard chart pop format, It's Immaterial's second retained the synthpop atmospheres but discarded all the choruses, making for a series of wry musical stories from a working-class Britain akin to a synthpop A Taste of Honey."